 After soaking, the nuts and seeds are combined with coconut flakes and cranberries.

-The raw activated nuts are then covered in a naturally sweetened apple cinnamon sauce for a sugar free granola recipe that is then dehydrated at a low temperature to ensure that the enzymes found within the nuts and seeds are not destroyed by heat.
+The raw activated nuts are then covered in a naturally-sweetened apple cinnamon sauce for an unrefined sugar-free raw buckwheat granola.
+The activated granola is then dehydrated at a low temperature to ensure that the enzymes found within the nuts and seeds are kept intact.

-The end result is a delicious, nutrient dense, grain free granola recipe that can be eaten as a snack, is great for taking on hikes or eaten for a quick easy breakfast with almond milk or added to smoothies to help provide satiety, healthy fats and protein.
+The result is a delicious, nutrient-dense, grain-free, and sprouted buckwheat granola that stores well.
+It is fantastic for taking on hikes for a sustaining snack or eaten with almond milk for an easy breakfast.
+You can also add it to smoothies to help provide satiety, healthy fats, and protein.

 2 1/2 cups hulled buckwheat soaked